GalbertOneil/recordbag-app/README.md

-# Readme Project 2

-# Name:
+# RECORD BAG
-Record Bag

-# Description:
+# Project Description:
 Record bag is a search engine that display a comprehensive list of the discographies of artists and bands.

 # Instructions: